OctopusDeploy/docs/docs/deployments/kubernetes/deploy-container/index.md

 #### Ingress class name

-[Starting with Kubernetes 1.18](https://g.octopushq.com/K8SIngressClassAnnouncement), the ingress controller that implements ingress rules is defined the the `Ingress Class Name` field.
+[Starting with Kubernetes 1.18](https://g.octopushq.com/K8SIngressClassAnnouncement), the ingress controller that implements ingress rules is defined in the `Ingress Class Name` field.

 See the [Kubernetes documentation](https://g.octopushq.com/K8SIngressClassDocs) for more information.